 ProbCurve represents the risk-neutral probability distribution implied by a single-expiry option chain.
-You construct one using ProbCurve.from_chain, which fits an SVI volatility curve internally and derives the PDF and CDF.
-You can then query probabilities, moments, and quantiles, export a DataFrame, or render a plot — all without managing the underlying volatility model yourself.
+You can build one directly from an option chain, or derive one from a fitted VolCurve when you want to inspect the volatility fit first.
+You can then query probabilities, moments, and quantiles, export a DataFrame, or render a plot.

 Constructors